ejhammond/react-responsive-system/README.md

 export responsive(Button);
 ```

-Don't like HOC's?
-You can use the [`useResponsiveProps` hook](#useresponsiveprops-hook) instead!
-The HOC uses the hook behind the scenes, so you'll get the exact same behavior either way.

-### Profit?

-You can now start adding Responsive System props to your component.
-Each key from your `breakpoints` will be a valid prop!
+And then when you use it, each key from your `breakpoints` will be a valid prop!

 ```jsx
 <Button